howardroark/resume/README.md

 #### Edit

-Clone with repo and enter your info into `resume.json`.
+Clone this and edit `resume.json`.

 #### Install